matang28/rest-sql-exporter/README.md

 ## How to use ##

-This micro-service exposes two REST endpoints.
+This service exposes two REST endpoints.
 The first one is used to generate a secured table name and the second one should be used to export the data from a table.
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/33292201dd6a7b30f359)

 ### Generate token ###